JosephSon505/Huddl/README.md

 ```
 firebase login
 ```
-this should take you to a website where you can login with a Gmail account (the provided Huddl account)
+This should take you to a Google website where you can login with a Gmail account (the provided Huddl account).

+If this doesn't open a browser or tab, then I think the terminal gives you a link you can go to.